vehicle-lang/vehicle/HACKING.md

 * Clone the github repository to your local computer and navigate to the directory.

-* Run `make init` to initialise the project and install any dependencies that are needed for building the project.
+* Run `cabal run build init` to initialise the project and install any dependencies that are needed for building the project.

-* Run `make test` to try to build the project and run the test suite.
+* Run `cabal run build test` to try to build the project and run the test suite.

 ## Windows 10